Wire82/org.openhab.binding.heos/README.md

 A generic player is supported via this binding.
 Currently no differences are made between the players.
 May be introduced in the future

 Groups:
-Groups are supported by this bindung.
+Groups are supported by this binding.

 ## Discovery

 This binding support full automatic discovery of bridges, players and groups.
 It is recommended to use the PaperUI to setup the system and add all players and groups.
 The bridge is discovered through UPnP in the local network.
 Once it is added the players and groups are read via the bridge and placed within the inbox.
-Nethertheless also manual configuration is possible
+Nether the less also manual configuration is possible

 ## Binding Configuration
 This binding does not require any configuration via a .cfg file.
 The configuration is done via the Thing definition.